World AIDS Day 2023 – “Let communities lead“

 The health minister of Iran, Dr. Abbas Sedaghat, says that within recent years HIV-infections have increased 3 till 4 times especially by sexual contact among young people.

 However, he did not tell that the revocation of the import ban of condoms would be an important way for HIV-prevention and against other sexually transmitted diseases.

 In Iran there is very little work with HIV-prevention.
 There are no reports in media and approximately only 1% of people know how to protect themselves from HIV-infection.

-Dr. Minu Mohrez, head of the AIDS Research Department said that 99% of patients who come to us have been infected through sexual intercourse with HIV.
-She also explained that the number of infected women in Iran has increased further this year (2014).
+Dr. Minu Mohrez, head of the AIDS research department, said eight years ago that 99% of the patients who come to us were infected with HIV through sexual intercourse.
+She also explained that the number of infected women in Iran continued to rise this year (2014).

 Similarly, one can not be sure 100% that blood units were tested for HIV.
 Many blood donation recipients are therefore infected by contaminated blood with HIV.

 Because they can not afford expensive drugs from the West or they don’t want to, Iran together with Russia has developed his own high-dose herbal remedy in the fight against immunodeficiency AIDS a few years ago, claiming that the spread of AIDS can be prevented with this medication.
 The Iranian Research Center for HIV has this drug, that’s named „IMOD“, tested and confirmed its immune-boosting effects.

 Many doctors and dentists refuse to investigate or to treat HIV-infected people or people with AIDS.